PythonForMatlabProgrammers/PythonForMatlabProgrammers/README.md

-This document was produced by [Mike Patterson](https://www.linkedin.com/in/mtpatt/) and [Andrew Janke](https://apjanke.net), experienced MATLAB and Python coders who leverage the strengths of both languages, and will show you how to do the same.
+This document was produced by [Mike Patterson](https://www.linkedin.com/in/mtpatt/) and [Andrew Janke](https://apjanke.net), experienced MATLAB and Python coders who leverage the strengths of both languages and will show you how to do the same.

 See the live website at <https://pythonformatlabprogrammers.github.io/PythonForMatlabProgrammers/>.